Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

                 * E.g: Forgetting to turn off the gas burner after cooking.
                 * The immediate cause of most memory lapses is interruptions.
                 * Ways to combat:
-                    * Minimize number of steps.
+                    * Minimize the number of steps.
                     * Provide clear vivid reminders.
                     * Utilize forcing functions.

     * **Mistakes**:
         * Occurs when the wrong goal is established or the wrong plan is formed.
-        * Types of mistake:
+        * Types of mistakes:
             * **Rule-based mistake**:
                 * The person appropriately diagnosed the situation, but then decided upon an erroneous course of action.
         * **Knowledge-based mistake**: